Coahuiltecan: Spanish colonization

-Spanish expeditions continued to find large settlements of Coahuiltecan in the Rio Grande delta and large-multi-tribal encampments along the rivers of southern Texas, especially near San Antonio.
-The Spanish established Mission San Antonio de Valero (the Alamo) in 1718 to evangelize among the Coahuiltecan and other Indians of the region, especially the Jumano.
+Spanish expeditions continued to find large settlements of Coahuiltecans in the Rio Grande delta and large-multi-tribal encampments along the rivers of southern Texas, especially near San Antonio.
+The Spanish established Mission San Antonio de Valero (the Alamo) in 1718 to evangelize among the Coahuiltecans and other nations of the region, especially the Jumano.
 They soon founded four additional missions.
-The Coahuiltecan supported the missions to some extent, seeking protection with the Spanish from a new menace, Apache, Comanche, and Wichita raiders from the north.
-The five missions had about 1,200 Coahuiltecan and other Indians in residence during their most prosperous period from 1720 until 1772.
+The Coahuiltecans had to support the missions to some extent to seek protection with the Spanish from a new threat, Apache, Comanche, and Wichita raiders from the north.
+The five missions had about 1,200 Coahuiltecans and other Indians in residence during their most prosperous period from 1720 until 1772.
 That the Indians were often dissatisfied with their life at the missions was shown by frequent "runaways" and desertions.

-Spanish settlement of the lower Rio Grande Valley and delta, the remaining demographic stronghold of the Coahuiltecan, began in 1748.
+Spanish settlement of the lower Rio Grande Valley and delta, a remaining demographic stronghold of the Coahuiltecan, began in 1748.
 The Spanish identified fourteen different bands living in the delta in 1757.
 Overwhelmed in numbers by Spanish settlers, most of the Coahuiltecan were absorbed by the Spanish and mestizo people within a few decades.

 19th century

 After a long decline, the missions near San Antonio were secularized in 1824.
 The Coahuiltecan appeared to be extinct as a people, integrated into the Spanish-speaking mestizo community.
-In 1827 only four property owners in San Antonio were listed in the census as "Indians."
-A man identified as a "Mission Indian," probably a Coahuiltecan, fought on the Texan side in the Texas Revolution in 1836.
+In 1827, only four property owners in San Antonio were listed in the census as "Indians."
+A man identified as a "Mission Indian," possibly a Coahuiltecan, fought on the Texan side in the Texas Revolution in 1836.